cvasseng/ThursUI/README.md

 ![Screenshot](screenshot.png)

-**Do not use for actual things yet!**
+**Do not use for actual things!**

 *This is very much a work in progress.
-Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.
-Also note that there are currently no optimizations done on the code what-so-ever.
-It's bit hackish here and there right now, but it works more or less.*
+While it works (more or less), it's not very robust, and is very hackish.
+Also note that there are currently no optimizations done on the code what-so-ever..*

 **Currently supported controls:**
   * Button